 Overall, the value of vocational education (also known as CTE) and apprenticeship training programs is their capacity to lead individuals towards sustainable careers.
 These programs also have the added value of aligning with postsecondary education programs resulting in a professional degree; they are a resource for establishing a meaningful middle-class; and a platform for developing the 21st-century job skills needed for the career market.

 TREND #3: State and Local Government Task Force

 As it relates to workforce development, these collaborations are seen through private-public partnerships like Atlanta Career Rise; a collaboration that builds partnerships to meet the needs of the business community to close the skills gap, advance careers, and heighten financial stability.
 Atlanta Career Rise is a product of the Georgia Department of Economic Development’s High Demand Career Initiative (HDCI).
-It is funded through a grant from the National Fund for Workforce Solutions and local investors, and it is managed by the United Way of Greater Atlanta.
-This collaboration includes state government, federal funding and local investors, non-profit, and the business community.
+It is funded through a grant from the National Fund for Workforce Solutions and local investors and managed by the United Way of Greater Atlanta.
+This collaboration includes state government, federal funding and local investors, non-profits, and the business community.
 Since its development, the impact of Atlanta Career Rise proudly boasts:

 - 309 individuals enrolled in training to date